amundi/active-biblio/docs/specs/subsystems.md

 - Includes ISBN scanner, used when:
     - Registering a new book
-    - Renting a book from the bookshelf
+    - Borrowing a book from the bookshelf
     - Returning a book to the bookshelf

 - Includes login form